JohnEstropia/CoreStore/README.md

 <img src="https://cloud.githubusercontent.com/assets/3029684/6734049/40579660-ce99-11e4-9d38-829877386afb.png" alt="nested contexts" height=271 />

-This ensures maximum data integrity between contexts without blocking the main queue.
+Nesting context saves from child context to the root context ensures maximum data integrity between contexts without blocking the main queue.
 But as <a href="http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/">Florian Kugler's investigation</a> found out, merging contexts is still by far faster than saving nested contexts.
-CoreStore's `DataStack` takes the best of both worlds by treating the main `NSManagedObjectContext` as a read-only context, and only allows changes to be made within *transactions*:
+CoreStore's `DataStack` takes the best of both worlds by treating the main `NSManagedObjectContext` as a read-only context, and only allows changes to be made within *transactions* on the child context:

 <img src="https://cloud.githubusercontent.com/assets/3029684/6734050/4078b642-ce99-11e4-95ea-c0c1d24fbe80.png" alt="nested contexts and merge hybrid" height=212 />